jmpews/Dobby/README.md

 #### `test_hook_printf.c` output for arm64-ios

+test hook `printf` with `try_near_jump` option and `replace_call`, `pre_call`, `post_call`

 ```
 ZzThunkerBuildThunk:
-LogInfo: enter_thunk at 0x100112ca0, use enter_thunk_template.
+LogInfo: enter_thunk at 0x100162c20, use enter_thunk_template.

 ZzThunkerBuildThunk:
-LogInfo: leave_thunk at 0x1001ec0f4, length: 240.
+LogInfo: leave_thunk at 0x1001500f4, length: 240.

 ZzBuildEnterTrampoline:
-LogInfo: on_enter_trampoline at 0x179402a5c, length: 40. hook-entry: 0x14d60a3a0. and will jump to enter_thunk(0x100112ca0).
+LogInfo: on_enter_trampoline at 0x1001502d8, length: 44. hook-entry: 0x145e0c720. and will jump to enter_thunk(0x100162c20).

+ZzBuildEnterTransferTrampoline:
+LogInfo: on_enter_transfer_trampoline at 0x180f1f414, length: 20. and will jump to on_enter_trampoline(0x1001502d8).

 ZzBuildInvokeTrampoline:
-LogInfo: on_invoke_trampoline at 0x1001ec2d8, length: 24. and will jump to rest code(0x181402a60).
+LogInfo: on_invoke_trampoline at 0x100150304, length: 24. and will jump to rest code(0x181402a60).
-ArmInstructionFix: origin instruction at 0x181402a5c, end at 0x181402a60, relocator instruction nums 1
+ArmInstructionFix: origin instruction at 0x181402a5c, relocator end at 0x181402a60, relocator instruction nums 1
 origin_prologue: 0xf4 0x4f 0xbe 0xa9

 ZzBuildLeaveTrampoline:
-LogInfo: on_leave_trampoline at 0x1001ec2f0, length: 44. and will jump to leave_thunk(0x1001ec0f4).
+LogInfo: on_leave_trampoline at 0x10015031c, length: 44. and will jump to leave_thunk(0x1001500f4).

 HookZzzzzzz, %d, %p, %d, %d, %d, %d, %d, %d, %d